 He began his career as a member of the faculty of the Graduate College and the College of Medicine at the University of Iowa where he received his Master's and Doctorate degrees.

 Dr. Dietz is currently chairman and CEO of Waypoint Holdings, LLC, a diversified financial-holdings and services company.
 Previously, Dr. Dietz was co-CEO and then CEO and a director of Pacific Growth Equities, LLC, a San Francisco-based investment bank and institutional brokerage firm from 2004 to 2009, when the firm was acquired by Wedbush Securities.
 Dr. Dietz served as head of the investment banking division at Wedbush until November 2010.

 Prior to taking the CEO role at Pacific Growth, Dr. Dietz served as the company's director of equities research and was an award-winning biotechnology and biopharmaceutical analyst.
 He joined Pacific Growth in 1993.
 Previously, he was a member of the research faculty in the Department of Medicine, University of California, San Francisco and the VA Medical Center.
-Dr. Dietz is currently Chairman of Eiger Biopharmaceuticals, Inc. (EIGR:Nasdaq) and privately held AgBiome, LLC.
-He also serves as a director of Paratek Pharmaceuticals (PRTK:Nasdaq) and several other private companies.
+Dr. Dietz is currently Chairman on the board of directors of Eiger Biopharmaceuticals, Inc. (EIGR:Nasdaq) and as a director of Paratek Pharmaceuticals (PRTK:Nasdaq) in addition to several private companies.

 Dr. Dietz holds a Ph.D. in molecular biology and biochemistry from Washington University, St. Louis, and was a National Science Foundation Post-Doctoral Fellow.